Sustainable Architecture or Green Architecture? What Should We Choose

 Green Architects in Demand

-There are many architects who use sustainable and green architecture designs in their projects, so it's difficult to point to just one.
+Many architects use sustainable and green architecture designs in their projects, so it's difficult to point to just one.
 However, here are some notable architects who are known for their sustainable designs include:

-These are just a few examples, but there are many other architects who are committed to sustainable and green architecture.
+These are just a few examples, but many other architects are committed to sustainable and green architecture.

 Examples of Constructions Built Using Sustainable and Green Architecture